-- The requirements of the ERF 2021-22

 - Administration, registration and certification

 - Access to HE Coordinator Forum

 - Access to HE Standardisation Events

 - Access to HE Teacher Network and Collaboration Forum

 - Access to HE Diploma Development Groups

-- Webinars on key themes
+- Preparing for Annual Compliance; Mid-year Compliance; and Final Awards Boards

+- Overview of the moderation cycle

+- Award through extenuation

+- Assessment planning

+- Assignment writing

+- Grading and Feedback

 - Bespoke sessions for providers on particular themes (fees may apply)

 Events will take place online unless otherwise stated.
+Details of upcoming events can be viewed on our website here.

-Learner awards
+Learner Awards